Upgrading from Vaadin 23

 |

-Many of the breaking changes are needed because of the fundamental changes in the Java platform and the major dependencies on which Vaadin relies.
+Many of the breaking changes are needed because of fundamental changes in the Java platform and the major dependencies on which Vaadin relies.
 This includes the following:

 - Servlet 6